Ourobor/Essence-Idle/README.md

 - [ ] Integration into all sorts of android technology for bonuses, with those integrations being purely optional for the user.

 ## *Tentative* Plans
 These are thoughts I've had but haven't looked into enough to actually plan.
-There are no guarentees at all if they'll get added or how they'll end up being implemented.
+There are no guarantee at all if they'll get added or how they'll end up being implemented.

 - [ ] Scanning barcodes for something
 - [ ] Rewarding good sleep schedules by tapping into android's sleep tracking thingies.
 If possible.
 Did I mention I haven't looked into these ideas yet?